7 Situations to Review Your Job Architecture

 Whether due to fair pay legislation or to the desire to act just, compensating employees fairly is a priority for most organizations.
 A job architecture is one of the best tools to get there.
 How?

-There are different aspects to consider when defining a compensation structure.
-For example, it is possible to approach each job individually and design a pay structure that is based on an individual salary benchmark.
-This however will lead to differences in structures and pay levels between jobs within job families.
+When defining a compensation structure, different aspects must be considered.
+For example, it is possible to approach each job individually and design a pay structure based on an individual salary benchmark.
+However, this will lead to differences in structures and pay levels between jobs within job families.

-Another approach would be to define pay by mapping levels to functions that represent the value chain of the organization.
+Another approach would be to define pay by mapping levels to functions that represent the organization’s value chain.
 However, some job families in a function might have a different market benchmark (e.g., machine learning engineers vs. technical support engineers).
 So, mapping levels to functions might lead to compensating some jobs under their market benchmark and vice versa.

 A job architecture helps you in any of these situations, whatever your specific goals are:

-• It provides you with visibility over all your jobs, functions, and levels, enabling strategic decision making about compensation.
+• It provides visibility over all your jobs, functions, and levels, enabling strategic compensation decision-making.

-• It enables the comparison of pay for comparable jobs, thus identifying disparities in salaries.
+• It enables the comparison of pay for comparable jobs, thus identifying salary disparities.

 • It adds objectivity to decisions about raises and promotions.

-The bottom line is, revisiting your job architecture might will not solve all your compensation issues, but it is certainly the place to start to simplify decision making.
+The bottom line is that revisiting your job architecture might not solve all your compensation issues, but it is certainly the place to start simplifying decision-making.

 3. Providing Employees With Growth Opportunities

-Without a well-thought job architecture, it is usually the case that only these levels exist in a company, that have currently filled positions.
-Let´s take the example of the job family “Marketing”.
-In our case only 3 levels exist as no one in the company is more senior than the manager and thus no career path above that level is defined.
+Without a well-thought-out job architecture, it is usually the case that only these levels exist in a company that has currently filled positions.
+Let´s take the example of the job family “Marketing.”
+In our case, only 3 levels exist as no one in the company is more senior than the manager, and thus, no career path above that level is defined.
 This means that the marketing manager has no notion of how to evolve within his function and reach another level.
 This can lead to dissatisfaction and the Marketing Manager leaving the company for lack of development options.
-Indeed, according to a Willis Tower Watson study from 2018, over 70% of “high-retention-risk” employees want to leave because they see no future advancement in the current job.
+Indeed, according to a Willis Tower Watson study from 2018, over 70% of “high-retention-risk” employees want to leave because they see no future advancement in their current job.
 In another study from Career Addict from 2020, four out of five employees report that a lack of progression would influence their decision to leave their jobs.

 The job architecture contains jobs and levels – currently occupied and currently not occupied – which can be used to define career paths.
-For each job family several possible levels should be defined, with clear documentation about the differences and requirements to reach the next level.
+For each job family, several possible levels should be defined, with clear documentation about the differences and requirements to reach the next level.
 Potential career paths can also be defined for lateral moves (between functions or job families).
-The job architecture makes it easy to analyse the requirements (skills, competencies, experience…) of a job, comparing them with the ones of other jobs (in the same job family or in a different one) and understanding what it takes to make a move.
-This will be helpful in providing motivating career paths for employees and opportunity to grow as well as promoting more internal talent mobility, ultimately leading to more engagement, retention, and development.
+The job architecture makes it easy to analyze the requirements (skills, competencies, experience…) of a job, compare them with the ones of other jobs (in the same job family or in a different one), and understand what it takes to make a move.
+This will be helpful in providing motivating career paths for employees and opportunities to grow, as well as promoting more internal talent mobility, ultimately leading to more engagement, retention, and development.

 Even compensation paths can be defined in a job architecture.
 Having a consolidated levelling scheme will remove the “compensation” barrier to internal talent mobility and will encourage employees to remain in the company.